willfurnass/sheffield_hpc/stanage/software/libs/fftw.rst

 .. include:: /referenceinfo/imports/stanage/packages/fftw-ml-el7-icelake-znver-stanage.rst

-- `gompi` versions are a subset of the :ref:`foss toolchain <stanage_eb_toolchains>` and also load GCC and OpenMPI
+- `gompi` versions are a subset of the :ref:`foss toolchain <stanage_eb_toolchains>` and also load GCC and OpenMPI. :ref:`See matching foss toolchains<foss-toolchain-table>`.
 - `gompic` versions are a subset of the :ref:`fosscuda toolchain <stanage_eb_toolchains>` and also load GCC, OpenMPI and CUDA.